Moving on from our discussion of immutable stacks, let us look at how to effectively implement an

 Updated 23/1/2017: The implementation of

-EmptyImmutableQueue<T>.Head has been modified to property throw an
+EmptyImmutableQueue<T>.Head has been modified to properly throw an